Old Town is San Diego’s vibrant, historic center.

 It’s also where I go if I need to add a little color to our house, most recently picking up a set of framed Mexican tiles for our old kitchen.

-Pop into the Guatemala shop, for example, for crafts and textiles from not only Guatemala, but countries throughout Central and South America.
+Fun fact: Pop into the Guatemala shop for crafts and textiles from not only Guatemala but countries throughout Central and South America.

 Find your new favorite Mexican restaurant.